Feizel/Feizel/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [UFS-Virtual-Clinic](https://github.com/Feizel/UFS-Virtual-Clinic), an exciting project that combines my tech skills with a focus on healthcare.;
+- 👨🏽‍💻 I’m currently working on [CloudClassroom](https://github.com/Feizel/cloudclassroom_frontend), an exciting project that combines AWS cloud insfrastructure with the need for access to quality edcuation.;
-- 🌱 I’m currently learning Flutter and C# .NET Framework MVC, aspiring AWS Cloud Practitioner 🛠️.;
+- 🌱 I’m currently learning Cloud Computing tech and improving my SDE skills in C# .NET Framework MVC, working towards AWS Solutions Architect Associate - Professional 🛠️.;
 - 👯 I’m open to collaborations on impactful projects that push the boundaries of technology <img src="https://user-images.githubusercontent.com/74038190/216120981-b9507c36-0e04-4469-8e27-c99271b45ba5.png" alt="Handshake" width="22px" height="22px" />;
-- 🤔 I’m Seeking guidance in mastering Data Structures and Algorithms through hands-on projects.;
+- 🤔 I’m seeking guidance in mastering cloud tech and SDE through hands-on projects.;
 - 💬 Ask me about anything, I'm always here to help with any coding or project-related queries.;
-- ⚡️ Fun-Fact: The degree I am pursuing is a double-major with computer science & business management, so I decided to leverage this by co-founding a web development agency called [Atomus Dev](https://atomusdev.co.za/) in 2021 got it registered in December 2022.
+- ⚡️ Fun-Fact: The degree I am pursuing is a double-major with computer science & information technology, so I decided to use this by co-founding a web development agency called [Atomus Dev](https://atomusdev.co.za/) in 2021 got it registered in December 2022.
 The overall aim is to gain experience & exposure into the tech industry while improving my technical, practical and soft skills and making money on the side.
 So far, my team and I have managed to work on **4** small to medium-size projects & deliver great work!

 **Let's connect:**
 - 📫 Email: feizel.maduna@gmail.com